Advice and guidance in relation to completing cattle birth and death notifications.

 When completing birth and death notifications always:

-Send your calf birth notifications (by APHIS Online services, the dedicated telephony line or MC1) in good time so they arrive with DAERA within 27 days of the birth of the oldest calf on the notification.
+Send your calf birth notifications (by NIFAIS Online services, the dedicated telephony line or MC1) in good time so they arrive with DAERA within 27 days of the birth of the oldest calf on the notification.
 Calves whose birth is notified later than 27 days after the date of birth will have an NNO status applied to the animal.
 This will prevent the movement of this animal to markets or other herds.
-Calves notified by MC1 can take up to 5 working days to be registered on APHIS.
+Calves notified by MC1 can take up to 5 working days to be registered on NIFAIS.

-Notify the death of an animal in your herd (by APHIS Online services or MC1).
+Notify the death of an animal in your herd (through NIFAIS Online services, the dedicated telephony line or by MC1), unless the death notification has been recorded on NIFAIS by a rendering plant - see changes to death notifications below.
 This notification must be made within seven days of the death of the animal to avoid potential cross compliance penalties.
-Rendering plants, incinerator operators, hunt kennels or veterinary labs cannot do this for you, even though rendering plants may move the animal out of your herd on APHIS.

 N.B.
 Aborted or stillborn calves or calves which die within 24 hours of birth should, in addition, be reported to your local DAERA office by telephone or in person, within 24 hours, so that their dams can be tested for Brucellosis.